coder/coder/docs/admin/networking/README.md

 With browser-only connections, developers can only connect to their workspaces via the web terminal and [web IDEs](../../user-guides/workspace-access/web-ides.md).

+### Workspace Proxies (enterprise)

+Workspace proxies are a Coder Enterprise feature that allows you to provide low-latency browser experiences for geo-distributed teams.

+To learn more, see [Workspace Proxies](./workspace-proxies.md).

 ## Up next

 - Learn about [Port Forwarding](./port-forwarding.md)